x

 PARTNERSHIPS

-Name Type
+Name Status Type

-ECAF(European Conservation Agriculture Federation), Belgium Participant
+ECAF(European Conservation Agriculture Federation), Belgium ACTIVE Participant

 IFAPA(Instituto Andaluz de Investigación y Formación Agraria, Pesquera, Alimentaria y de la Producción Ecológica.
-Consejería de Agricultura, Pesca y Desarrollo Rural (Junta de Andalucía)), Spain Participant
+Consejería de Agricultura, Pesca y Desarrollo Rural (Junta de Andalucía)), Spain ACTIVE Participant